 Alban Sagouis

-BioTIME's governance structure was designed to provide transparent, inclusive oversight to guide the project's growth and stewardhsip.
+Although BioTIME began as a research project in 2016, the team working on maintaining and expanding BioTIME has evolved from research lab members to a formal governance structure.
+BioTIME's current governance structure was designed to provide transparent, inclusive oversight to guide the project's growth and stewardship.
 The Leadership Council, supported by dedicated committees, coordinates key activities including data standards, knowledge transfer, and community engagement.
 The Bylaws outline how this structure works and how members can participate in shaping BioTIME's future.